Moringa007/Multiclass_Segmentation-SemiSL-/README.md

-# Multiclass_Segmentation-SemiSL-
+# Multiclass_Segmentation_ Semi-supervised Contrastive Learning
-This project is to improve the multiple class image segmentation by applying multiple step pretraining
+This project seeks to improve the multiple-class image segmentation by applying multiple-step pretraining